oliverepper/oliver-epper.de/Content/posts/create-and-use-a-c++-library-on-the-mac.md

 typora-copy-images-to: ../../Resources/images
 typora-root-url: ../../Resources
 ---
-This took a little while to figure out and is a lot of code to write for a simple hello world program but I learned a few things about macOS along the way.
+This took a little while to figure out.
+It is a lot of code to write for a simple hello world program, but I learned a few things about macOS along the way.

 ## Create the library